rocketacademy/bootcamp-4.1/1-frontend/1.3-react/README.md

 3. Returning a cleanup function from `useEffect` is optional and we will not use it often at Rocket.
 4. No need to worry too much about "Optimizing Performance by Skipping Effects"; we will rarely need this and we can come back to it once we're more familiar with using `useEffect` and Hooks in general.

-## Rules of Hooks

-Rocket uses Create React App for our projects that includes the ESLint plugin for Hooks, so ESLint should enforce these rules for us by default.

-<a href="https://react.dev/reference/rules/rules-of-hooks" target="_blank">Rules of Hooks</a>

 ### Sample useEffect Hook